 The City of Camas has multiple water sources that include surface and ground water.
 The surface water sources, Boulder and Jones Creeks, are located on the south side of Larch Mountain, northeast of Camas.
-This surface water is disinfected, and then filtered at the Water Filtration Plant located near Lacamas Lake, before it enters the distribution system.
+This surface water is disinfected, and then filtered at the Water Filtration Plant, which will be located at NE Lessard Road and NE Winters Road.
 The ground water sources include eight wells near the Washougal river, and one well in Grass Valley.
 All water sources are treated with chlorine for disinfection, fluoride for good dental health, and sodium hydroxide to reduce the corrosion of copper piping to meet State and EPA standards.
 Water pressure and fire flows are maintained throughout the service area with six distribution reservoirs, eight pumping stations, and over 137.5 miles of pipeline.